Sheldon-Chong/Sheldon-chong/README.md

-## Projects that I've completed in the 42 Core program
+## 42 Core program
-I'm currently studying at <a href="https://42kl.edu.my/">42 Kuala Lumpur (Sunway Education Group)</a>.
-This program it is part of the <a href="https://42.fr/en/homepage/">global 42 Network</a>, which originated in France with campuses worldwide
+I'm currently studying Computer Science at <a href="https://42kl.edu.my/">42 Kuala Lumpur (Sunway Education Group)</a>.
+This program it is part of the <a href="https://42.fr/en/homepage/">global 42 Network</a>, which originated in France, with campuses worldwide.

 <div align="center">